clarkwalcott/Zephyr-Group9/useCases.md

 # Use Case 2

 ## Title
 Grandparent interacts with WebPage and devices.

 ## Description
 The grandparent is granted certain permissions from the admin.
 With these permissions, the grandparent is able to access certain functionality in the system.
-In this case, he has access to Messaging, Monitoring Children, and Calling for Help functionalities, but could be granted additional privelidges.
+In this case, he has access to Messaging, Monitoring Children, and Calling for Help functionalities, but could be granted additional privileges.

 ## Triggers
 Access to WebPage triggers this Use Case
 ## Actors

 * Grandparent

 ## Preconditions

 * WebPage is running
 * Logged-in to system